-The forecast for week of July 27th calls for sun on Sunday with some clouds and temperatures in the low 80′s.
-Rain is expected Sunday night continuing through Monday morning.
-Temperatures for the rest of the week will rise from the low to mid-70′s.
-There is a possibility of afternoon thunderstorms through Friday.
-The forecast for Saturday is for thunderstorms throughout the day.
+The forecast for the week of August 10th begins with a prediction of sunny skies with a few clouds for both Sunday and Monday.
+No rain is in the forecast and temperatures will be in the low 80′s.
+Thunderstorms are forecast to roll into the region on Tuesday afternoon and stay around through Wednesday with temperatures only in the low 70′s.
+The sun returns for the rest of the week with only a slight possibility of rain on Saturday afternoon.
+Temperatures will rise from the high 60′s on Thursday to the mid 70′s on Saturday.
 Remember, the weather forecast is only a prediction and always contains percentages.
 Be prepared and have a plan for the most likely and least likely forecast!
 Are you prepared to stay out overnight on a trail?
 Conditions in the morning can change drastically by afternoon.
 Conditions at the trailhead do not always reflect the conditions on the peaks!
 Variable trail and weather conditions are a hallmark of these mountains.
 BE CAREFUL AND BE PREPARED!